Deputy director of data, research and evaluation

 Ted Olivos has spent his career dreaming up ways to help people grow and flourish.
 He chose public education because he wants to empower others.

-At The Broad Center, Ted facilitates networking, collaborating and learning among the alumni of the Center.
+At The Broad Center, Ted leads the organization’s knowledge and content management efforts.
 Ted’s passion is informed by his years as a special education and humanities teacher in the Los Angeles area.

 Ted earned an associate degree from Fullerton College, a bachelor’s in history and a master’s in education from California State Polytechnic University, Pomona.